poseidon/matchbox/Documentation/virtual-hardware.md

     brctl show
     docker network inspect bridge

-## Boot Config Service
+## Config Service

-First, run the `bootcfg` container with your configs and images directories.
+Setup `coreos/bootcfg` according to the [docs](bootcfg.md).
+Pull the `coreos/bootcfg` image, prepare a data volume with `Machine` definitions, `Spec` definitions and cloud configs.
+Optionally, include a volume of downloaded image assets.

+Run the `bootcfg` container to serve configs for any of the network environments we'll discuss next.

-    docker run -p 8080:8080 --name=bootcfg --rm -v $PWD/data:/data:Z -v $PWD/images:/images:Z coreos/bootcfg:latest -address=0.0.0.0:8080 -data-path=/data -images-path=/images
+    docker run -p 8080:8080 --name=bootcfg --rm -v $PWD/data:/data:Z -v $PWD/images:/images:Z coreos/bootcfg:latest -address=0.0.0.0:8080 -log-level=debug

-or use `./docker-run`.
+Note, the `Spec` examples in [data](../data) point `cloud-config-url` kernel options to 172.17.0.2, the first container IP Docker is likely to assign.
+Ensure your kernel option urls point to where `bootcfg` runs.

+    docker inspect bootcfg   # look for Networks, bridge, IPAddress

-## PXE Setups
+## Network Setups

-As discussed in [getting started](getting-started.md), there are several variations of PXE network boot environments.
-We'll show how to setup and test each network environment.

-Several setups make use of the `dnsmasq` program which can run a PXE-enabled DHCP server, proxy DHCP server, and/or TFTP server.
+We'll show how to setup PXE, iPXE, or Pixiecore network boot environments on the `docker0` bridge and configure them to use `bootcfg`.

+The [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) program and included [coreos/dnsmasq](../dockerfiles/dnsmasq) docker image will be used to run DHCP and TFTP.
+Build the Docker image before continuing.

 ### PXE

 To boot PXE clients, configure a PXE network environment to [chainload iPXE](http://ipxe.org/howto/chainloading).
 The iPXE setup below configures DHCP to send `undionly.kpxe` over TFTP to older PXE clients for this purpose.

-With `dnsmasq`, the relevant `dnsmask.conf` settings would be:
+With `dnsmasq`, the relevant `dnsmasq.conf` settings would be:

     enable-tftp
     tftp-root=/var/lib/tftpboot